Do you often wonder how the professionals in your industry handle their small business marketing efficiently?

-Position yourself as an expert in your field with well-crafted blog posts and build your reputation.
+My number 1 small business marketing tip is to position yourself as an expert in your field with well-crafted blog posts and build your reputation.
 Once you are on solid ground, reach out to trade publications and write an original byline article for their publication.

 PR is so important to build reputation and credibility.

 I will give you a personal business example.

 In order to build my personal brand as a Tech PR Professional, I offered to Vator News’s editor to cover tech news as a regular contributor for a number of years.

 You may read my contributions here.

 Writing for Vator News has resulted in an almost overnight increase of my business by 20% of my yearly income.
 It has been a great way to increase my branding, build my reputation and my credibility to potential clients.